ODonnchadha/azure-introduction/README.md

     - Azure Resource Manager (ARM.):
       - Interaction: SDKs.
 ARM: Single portal.
 Centralized management layer.
         - CLI.
 Application access.
 Authentication.
-  4. Resource Hierarchy and Organization:
+  - Resource Hierarchy and Organization:
-    a.
-Organization:
+    - Organization:
       - Tenant: Management Groups: Subscriptions: Resource Groups: Resources.
         - Access and policies granted to parrents are inherited by child levels.
         - A child can only have one parent.
 Similiar to OS file structure.
-    b.
-Tracking: (Segmentating.)
+    - Tracking: (Segmentating.)
 Payment.
-    c.
-Limiting: Access to different sets of resources.
+    - Limiting: Access to different sets of resources.
 Or not.
-  5. Identity and Access Management.
+  - Identity and Access Management.
 (IAM:)
     - Who?
 Azure Active Directory.
 (Azure AD,) Cloud-based identity service.
       - One per tenant.
 Who are you?
 Identity equals 'security principle.'
       = Manage end users (people) or applications.